aglushkov/serega/README.md

 ### Plugin :formatters

-Allows to define `formatters` and apply them on attributes.
+Allows to define `formatters` and apply them on attribute values.

 Config option `config.formatters.add` can be used to add formatters.